-With the rise in popularity of craft beers, there has definitely been an uptick in the number of Biergartens around the world.
-But are they Biergartens?
+With the rise in popularity of craft beers, there has been a notable increase in the number of Biergarten around the world.
+But are they Biergarten?
 Or Beer Gardens?
-Is it just an spot next to a brewery with tables?
+Is it just a spot next to a brewery with tables?
 Is it a patio carved out next to a bar?
-Is is the place where gardeners plant beer bottles and hope for the best?
-Exactly what is a Biergarten? and what makes them so special?
-For 200 years Biergartens in Munich been a welcome place for everyone, regardless of age or financial stature.
+What is a Biergarten?
+And what makes them so special? (hee hee.
+Maybe it’s the place where gardeners plant beer bottles and hope for the best?)
+For 200 years, the Biergarten in Munich have been a welcome place for everyone, regardless of age or financial status.
 At the shaded tables of a Biergarten, people can come together, enjoy a beer and maybe a bite to eat, and enjoy the fellowship of others.

 What is a Biergarten

 (I find it interesting that a lot of local breweries here in California have similar rules.
-The breweries may have a kitchen or welcome rotating food trucks, but you are more than welcome to bring your own picnic… and we do.
+The breweries may have a kitchen or welcome rotating food trucks, but you are more than welcome to bring a picnic, and we do.
 I don’t know what it’s like in other states.)

 On the other hand, a Wirtsgarten may look similar to a Biergarten, but you may only consume food bought on the premises.